Moggill Road

 Moggill Road is a major road in Brisbane, Queensland, Australia.
 It commences at High Street at Toowong and terminates at the Moggill Ferry in Moggill.
 It is part of State Route 33.
 The road carried an average of 39,305 vehicles per day between July and December 2014.

 It passes through the Brisbane suburbs of Toowong, Taringa, Indooroopilly, Chapel Hill, Kenmore, Pullenvale, Pinjarra Hills, Bellbowrie and Moggill.

 It stretches 20.6 km. $14 million worth of road works started in 2010, $32 million in 2009, following a further $27 million completed in 2008.

+History

+The original Mogg-hill Road was a dirt track running from the convict settlement along the route known as Coronation Drive, through the village of Toowong and on to the ferry at Moggill.
+The track from Toowong to Moggil retained the name of Moggill Road.
+It was used by drays carrying timber to Patterson's sawmill which was initially located at Brookfield.
+Sometime during the 1890s the part of road along the Toowong Reach was renamed from Moggill Road to River Road.

 Flooding

 During the 2010–2011 Queensland floods, Moggill Road flooded in a number of places, including: